YuchenPersonal/YuchenPersonal.github.io/_posts/2022-12-29-ue4-garbage-collection-my-understanding.md

 My understanding about UE4's garbage colletion.

-1. A UPROPERTY marked pointer is counted as hard reference so the thing it points to won't be GCed.
+1. A UPROPERTY marked RAW pointer is counted as hard referenced so the UObject it points to won't be GCed.